helpfulrobot/Mappable/docs/en/OpenStreetMap.md

  ```
 ###Create Points of Interest Layer
 In the SilverStripe model admin interface create a new PointsOfInterestLayer to contain the railway stations.
 Note that a common
-icon for the layer can be added here, if not the standard Google Map pin is used.
+icon for the layer can be added here, if none is provided the standard Google Map pin is used.

 ![Adding a new points of interest layer](https://github.com/gordonbanderson/Mappable/blob/screenshots/screenshots/poi-create-railway-layer.png?raw=true "Adding a new points of interest layer")